-The bill is ambiguous on issues to do with Intellectual Property Rights (IPR), particularly since IT and Internet are open to piracy and cybercrimes and data privacy and data protection issues which are part of the TRIPS agreement.
-I think it is better that these issues are left to CCI to address as and when they arise.

-The draft makes it mandatory to obtain license for five categories consisting of all bandwidth services, PSTN telephony, public switched data services and Internet content services.
-Although value added network application services are included, the Bill rightly excluded those IT enabled services like call centres, e-commerce, telebanking, tele-education, tele-medicine, and video services like videotext and video conferencing.
-A clause that needs a relook is the residuary power vested in the centre to exempt any person or corporate entity from requiring a license.
+The Bill is ambiguous on issues to do with Intellectual Property Rights (IPR), particularly since IT and Internet are open to piracy and cybercrimes and data privacy and data protection issues which are part of the TRIPS agreement.
+I think it is better that these issues are left to CCI to excludes those IT enabled services like call centres, e-commerce, telebanking, tele-education, tele-medicine, and video services like videotex and video conferencing.
+A clause that needs a re-look is the residuary power vested in the Centre to exempt any person or corporate entity from requiring a license.
 This is obviously in contradiction to plenary licensing powers vested with the CCI.
-Why should any broadcasting channel be given exemption from up-linking from India and favoured?
+Why should any broadcasting channel be given exemption from uplinking from India and favoured?

-The Bill proposes the setting up of a Spectrum Management Committee (SMC) which is envisaged to be entrusted with the responsibility of allocation of frequency hands to the Central and state government and also the CCI for their onward distribution.
+he Bill proposes the setting up of a Spectrum Management Committee (SMC) which is envisaged to be entrusted with the responsibility of allocation of frequency bands to the Central and state governments and also the CCI for their onward distribution.
 This implies that the SMC will be manned by a "secretary level" person outside CCI.
 How practical would that be?
 Why should not a professional wireless advisor continue to play that role?

 Setting up a communications appellate tribunal or such legal bodies as part of the CCI Bill are meant to facilitate corporate interests, not so much to cater to societal concerns.
-Also the Bill looks after the interests of the legal fraternity.

-Andhra Pradesh Chief Minister N. Chandrababu Naidu vented his frustration last fortnight over the Centre's failure to implement what has been deliberated and recommended by an IT task force and accepted by the government.
+Also, the Bill looks after the interests of the legal fraternity.
+Andhra Pradesh chief minister N. Chandrababu Naidu vented his frustration last fortnight over the Centre's failure to implement what has been deliberated and recommended by an IT task force and accepted by the government.
 He regretted that the government could not even simplify the cumbersome procedures in this regard.
-He was referring to the 82 recommendations made by the task force of which he is the vice chairman.
+He was referring to the 82 recommendations made by the task force of which he is the vicchairman.
 The country lost precious seven years trying to bring out an urgently needed regulatory mechanism.
 Even a Supreme Court judgment has not made a difference.
 That is why I say that a Bill alone, without the will, is not going to lead us to a new era.